Sharon Xiangwen Xie

 Sharon Xiangwen Xie is a Chinese biostatistician and epidemiologist who studies neurodegenerative diseases.
 She is a professor of biostatistics in the Department of Biostatistics, Epidemiology, and Informatics at the University of Pennsylvania.

 Education

-Xie earned a bachelor's degree in applied mathematics at Beijing University of Technology in 1991.
-She came to the University of Texas for a master's degree in statistics, completed in 1993, and then moved to the University of Washington where she earned a second master's degree in biostatistics in 1995 and a Ph.D. in 1997.
+Xie earned a bachelor's degree in applied mathematics from Beijing University of Technology in 1991.
+She then attended the University of Texas, where she completed a master's degree in statistics in 1993.
+After that, she moved to the University of Washington, where she earned a second master's degree in biostatistics in 1995 and a Ph.D. in 1997.
 Her dissertation, Covariate Measurement Error Methods In Failure Time Regression, was supervised by Ross L. Prentice.

 Career

-Xie was elected as a Fellow of the American Statistical Association in 2018.
-She is program chair for the Biometrics Section of the American Statistical Association at the 2019 Joint Statistical Meetings.
-She was elected secretary of the ASA Lifetime Data Science Section in 2021.
+Xie was elected a Fellow of the American Statistical Association in 2018.
+She serves as program chair for the Biometrics Section of the American Statistical Association at the 2019 Joint Statistical Meetings.
+In 2021, she was elected secretary of the ASA Lifetime Data Science Section.